kodecocodes/swift-style-guide/README.markdown

 For the above example using `UIGestureRecognizer`, 1 is unambiguous and preferred.

 **Pro Tip:** You can use Xcode's jump bar to lookup methods with argument labels.
-If you’re particularly good a mashing lots of keys simultaneously, put the cursor in the method name and press **Shift-Control-Option-Command-C** (all 4 modifier keys) and Xcode will kindly put the signature on your clipboard.
+If you’re particularly good at mashing lots of keys simultaneously, put the cursor in the method name and press **Shift-Control-Option-Command-C** (all 4 modifier keys) and Xcode will kindly put the signature on your clipboard.

 ![Methods in Xcode jump bar](screens/xcode-jump-bar.png)